gicait/geoserver-rest/docs/source/how_to_use.rst

 Create shapefile datastore and publish layer
 -----------------------------------------------

 The ``create_shp datastore`` function will be useful for uploading the shapefile and publishing the shapefile as a layer.
 This function will upload the data to the geoserver ``data_dir`` in ``h2`` database structure and publish it as a layer.
+The layer name will be same as the shapefile name.

 .. code-block:: python3